breeeak/MTMSnet-initial/MTMSnet-dev/README.md

 Once the project is complete, all the code will be uploaded.

-The dataset is only partially exposed by enterprise requirements, but is large enough to be used to train a small model, as explained in our article
+The dataset is only partially oppened as enterprise requirements, but it is still enough to be used to train a small model, as explained in our article